USING YOUR NEW THERAPY BALLS

 TIPS FOR INCORPORATING HAND EXERCISES INTO YOUR ROUTINE

-Start slowly and gradually increase the number of exercises and repetitions or resistance as your strength improves.
-Also hold the exercises for longer time.
+Start slowly and gradually increase the number of exercises, repetitions, or resistance as your strength improves.
+Also, aim to hold the exercises for longer periods.

-Start with 5 repetitions work your way up to 10-15.
+Start with 5 repetitions and work your way up to 10-15.

-Perform these hand strengthening exercises 2-3 times per week, allowing for rest days in between.
+Perform these hand-strengthening exercises 2-3 times per week, allowing rest days in between.

 Use proper form and avoid straining your hands or fingers to prevent injury.

-If you are using your hands a lot, maybe you are in a job that required heavy use of your hands, or you are doing a hobby that requires the same, rest off your hands until they feel better, and gradually incorporate these exercises into your life, and balance them with the task you are doing.
+If you use your hands frequently - for example, in a job that requires heavy use of your hands or in a hobby that demands the same - rest your hands until they feel better.
+Gradually incorporate these exercises into your routine and balance them with the tasks you're doing.

 Listen to your body and stop if you experience pain or discomfort.

-Clean your therapy ball with a damp cloth or sanitising wipes after use.
+Clean your therapy ball with a damp cloth or sanitising wipes after each use.